crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff // -1
 ```

-The maximum positive integer that can be represented in a two's complement system using int256 is
+The maximum positive integer that can be represented in a two's complement system using 256 bits is
-`0x7fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff` which is equal to half of the maximum value that can be represented using uint256.
+`0x7fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff` which is roughly equal to half of the maximum value that can be represented using uint256.
 The most significant bit of this number is `0`, while all other bits are `1`.

 On the other hand, all negative numbers start with a `1` as their first bit.
-If we look at the underlying hex representation of these numbers, they are all greater than or equal to the smallest integer that can be represented using int256, which is `0x8000000000000000000000000000000000000000000000000000000000000000` (equal to `1` shifted 255 bits to the left).
+If we look at the underlying hex representation of these numbers, they are all greater than or equal to the smallest integer that can be represented using int256, which is `0x8000000000000000000000000000000000000000000000000000000000000000`.
+The integer's binary representation is a `1` followed by 255 `0`'s.

-To obtain the negative value of an integer in a two's complement system, we can flip all the underlying bits and add `1`: `-a = ~a + 1`.
+To obtain the negative value of an integer in a two's complement system, we flip the underlying bits and add `1`: `-a = ~a + 1`.
 An example illustrates this.

 ```solidity